Advancing Brainwave Modeling with a Codebook-Based Foundation Model: Discussion

 \section{Discussion}

-Foundation models have revolutionized numerous fields in computer science, enabling breakthroughs in natural language processing, computer vision and other domains.
 In this work, we introduce LaBraM++, an LBM with refined components compared to the original LaBraM model introduced in \cite{LaBraM}.
 By utilizing the benchmarking protocol described in \cite{lee2025assessing}, our findings reveal that LaBraM++ significantly outperforms the original LaBraM architecture when trained on the same datasets, achieving a 6\% improvement in overall performance.
-It also demonstrates a markedly lower training loss, suggesting more effective LBM optimization.
-When fully fine-tuned, LaBraM++ performs competitively against other pre-trained, open-source LBMs, many of which have been trained on substantially larger datasets.
+When fully fine-tuned, LaBraM++ performs competitively against other pre-trained, open-source LBMs.

 In addition, the qualitative assessment of the reconstruction capabilities of LaBraM++’s tokenizer has shown that LaBraM++’s codebook effectively captures the overall trend and low-frequency components of the input signals with limitations in accurately reconstructing higher-frequency details.
 One promising avenue for enhancing LaBraM++’s performance lies in rethinking the signal reconstruction target.
-Instead of relying only on Fourier transform, which can miss short-term or localized frequency details, future versions of LaBraM++ could use scattering transform.
-Scattering transform preserves the time-frequency structure of signals, making it a suitable alternative for capturing richer signal characteristics.
+Instead of relying only on Fourier transform, which can miss short-term or localized frequency details, future versions of LaBraM++ could use other additional transformations like scattering transform.
 Additionally, incorporating training principles from the field of causal reasoning may further boost model performance.
 As highlighted in a recent work on causal modeling for LBMs \cite{barmpas2024a}, careful masking selection, both temporal and spatial, during the training phase is essential for capturing critical neural activity accurately during training.